-It is important during this time, as members of your team and University community are not able to walk down the hall and knock on your door, to be available at a regular number and your computer/device.
+It is important during this time, as members of your team and University community may not able to walk down the hall and knock on your door, to be available at a regular number and your computer/device.
 Your team and your supervisor should know your availability and the best communication channel for reaching you.
-A telephone number where the employee can be reached during the work schedule is essential; as is watching email regularly.
+A telephone number where you can be reached during your work schedule, and conversely where you can reach others is essential; as is watching email and other channels regularly.
 This will assist with checking in and receiving new assignments as needed.

-“Regular feedback and communication should occur with the employee” is written directly into Work At Home Policy (3.1.31).
+“Regular feedback and communication should occur with the employee” is even written directly into our pre-COVID-19 Work At Home Policy (3.1.31).

 “Regular feedback and communication should occur with the employee” is written directly into Work At Home Policy (3.1.31).
 Check in with Zoom, phone, Microsoft Teams, email, or other communication channel as needed.
-Administrative Technologies has many pieces of advice and tools available for regular communication while working remotely.
+The office of Technology Solutions has many pieces of advice and tools available for regular communication while working remotely.
 By policy and with best practice you should have a phone number where the employee can be reached during the work schedule, and know their work schedule/routine/tasks in order to keep current with activity.

 If you were having regular team meetings on campus, you should try to keep this schedule as much as possible while you are working remotely.
 This will allow team members to express what is going well, what challenges are being faced, and allow you to make decisions as appropriate for distributing tasks.